Attend Camp Erin Lincoln

 Camp Erin® Lincoln is a free, three-day, overnight bereavement camp for youth who are grieving the death of a significant person in their lives.
 Children and teens ages 6 to 17 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities.
 Led by bereavement professionals and trained, caring volunteers, campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.

-The 2017 Camp Erin Lincoln will be held on Friday, September 22 to Sunday, September 24 at Carol Joy Holling Camp in Ashland, NE.
+The 2020 Camp Erin Lincoln will be held Friday, September 25, to Sunday, September 27, at Carol Joy Holling Camp in Ashland, Nebraska.

-Camp Erin Lincoln is made possible through the support of many dedicated volunteers.
+Camp Erin Lincoln is made possible through the support of more than 50 dedicated volunteers.
 Volunteers are needed to serve as camp counselors and as support staff to assist with the diverse camp activities.
-Here are some ways you can get involved:

 Frequently Asked Questions